July 17, 2023

 24. Koi Ring

-If you want a blue sapphire engagement ring no one else has, the Koi Ring is as unique as it gets.
+If you want a blue sapphire engagement ring no one else has, then consider the Koi Ring as it is unquestionably unique.
 It’s a cluster ring that resembles a flower when you look at it from above.
-The petals are prong-set sapphires, while the center is a 1.51-carat rubellite.
-Together, the sapphires weigh 2.98 carats.
-The ring is handcrafted in 18k white gold.
+The petals are prong-set blue sapphires that are set on an angle, while the center is a 1.51-carat rubellite.
+Finally, the sapphire weight of this striking 18k white gold ring is approximately 2.98.

 25. Denver Ring

-If you’re looking for large blue sapphire engagement rings, you might like the Denver Ring.
-It’s a double-halo ring with aquamarine as the center stone.
-A double row of sapphires forms the inner halo, while the outer halo is lined with old European-cut diamonds.
+If you’re looking for a large engagement ring, then you might like the double halo Denver Ring.
+The center stone is an impressive aquamarine, while the surrounding double halo consists of a sapphire inner layer and a diamond outer layer.
 The ring is set in platinum, and it has a triple-wire shank.

 7 Tips and Tricks for Buying a Blue Sapphire Ring